wldasf/wldasf.github.io/blogs/overthewire-bandit-12.md

 The password for the next level, bandit13, is **8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL**.

 If you've reached this far.
-Thanks for reading!
+Thanks for reading my first writeup!